BatchClayderman/Cryptography-Schemes/README.md

 Otherwise, all the objects during the algebraic operations should belong to the ``Element`` type.

+Here are the statements related to inputs and outputs, where the default round count is ``20`` and the default output file path corresponds to the Python file path.

+- If a scheme is applicable to symmetric and asymmetric groups of prime orders, curve types and security parameters in tuple ``("MNT159", "MNT201", "MNT224", "BN254", ("SS512", 512))`` will be tested.
+- If a scheme is only applicable to symmetric groups of prime orders, curve types and security parameters in tuple ``(("SS512", 128), ("SS512", 160), ("SS512", 224), ("SS512", 256), ("SS512", 384), ("SS512", 512))`` will be tested.
+- The output files in the three-line table or plain text form should contain the input parameters, correctness-related counts, procedure time consumption, program memory consumption, storing sizes of elements from different fields, and storing sizes of important variables.

 The following command lines can be useful for executing one-stop testing.

 - Execute ``find . -maxdepth 1 -type f -name "*.py" -exec python {} Y 0 \;`` in a non-Windows terminal to execute all the Python scripts in the corresponding scheme folder if you wish to execute a category of Python scripts.